steinuil/homebrew-desu/README.md

 ### `bam`
 This is a building system for Teeworlds or something.
 It works, but it's pretty fucking useless if the game it builds doesn't work.

-### `ffmpeg`
-This is just a fix for an [upstream issue](https://github.com/Homebrew/homebrew/issues/34963) with ffmpeg, hopefully it'll be fixed soon upstream or wherever.

 ### `mpv073`
-You've probably guessed it, it's good ol' mpv v0.7.3, the last version to support `vo=opengl_old`, I'm keeping this because my toaster is a toaster and I can't watch muh chinese cartoons without mpv.
+An old version of mpv.
+I keep in there because it's the last one to support `vo=opengl_old` and it still compiles on OS X 10.7.
+Fortunately I don't have to use it anymore, but who knows when it might be useful again.

 ### `noice`
 Works just fine, I don't really feel like it's interesting enough to be in the main repo so I guess I'll just keep it here until I feel like trying.

 ### `pearpc`
 It compiles just fine but it's reeeeeally slow.
-Use it if you have a hexacore CPU from the future or something.
+I wouldn't recommend actually using it.

 ### `teeworlds`
 This doesn't work.
 I don't know why.
 Maybe one day I'll go in the teeworlds channel and ask why the fuck, but fuck doing that now.